Montgomery County Agricultural Reserve: Rural density transfer zone and Transferable Development Rights

 The 1980 legislation authorized the County government to define a Rural Density Transfer Zone within the Agricultural Reserve, wherein development of new housing is limited to one house per 25 acre.
 Previously the allowed density was one house per 5 acre.
 The County Council compensated the rural property owners for their loss of developability, through the creation of a legal property right called a Transferable Development Right (TDR).
 The council assigned one TDR for every five acres of rural land in the designated area.
 A TDR could be sold to someone who wanted to build elsewhere in the county, at a greater density than would otherwise be allowed in that non-rural zone.

 Montgomery County planners estimated that between 1981 and 2007 there were transactions that severed 9,700 TDRs from agricultural zone properties.
 About two-thirds of those rights were transferred to receiving area development projects elsewhere in the county.
 The county established a task force in 2001 to analyze and facilitate transactions between "supply" properties and receiving areas.
+The TDR program has preserved 47903 acre acres of agricultural land as of 2022.

 Reducing farmland fragmentation

-In 2008 the County established a Building Lot Termination Program as an additional measure to address fragmentation of farmland.
+In 2008 the County established a Building Lot Termination Program (BLT) as an additional measure to address fragmentation of farmland.
 The program authorizes creation of easements on lots where the TDR program may not be applicable, to restrict non-agricultural land uses in the reserve zone.
 Similar in concept to a TDR, the easement creates a marketable credit for a landowner, and removes the right to build a dwelling unit on a lot.
 The landowner may sell the credit to a developer for use in another designated zone within the county.
-The program has preserved 2286 acre acres of agricultural land as of 2016.
+The BLT program has preserved 2286 acre acres of agricultural land as of 2022.

 Benefits

+The reserve has received national recognition for its success."Creation of an Agricultural Reserve through a combination of zoning, limitation of sewer service, and use of transferable development rights is one of the nation's most successful and widely emulated efforts to preserve farmland in perpetuity."

 According to an advocacy group, the reserve provides the following benefits: